gigbat/test-cubicfox/README.md

 2. Install Docker.
 3. Copy this project by the link `https://github.com/gigbat/test-cubicfox.git`.
 4. Go to the root folder and run `docker compose build`.
 5. Go to the root folder and open the `docker-compose.yaml` file.
 Run all services.
+(Or you can just execute this command `docker compose up`.)
 6. Go to your browser and type in the search section `http://localhost:8080/`

 :exclamation: Please, after finished working with Docker stop all containers to avoid any conflicts :exclamation: